How Black Tar Heroin is Different from White Heroin

 - Depressed respiratory functioning.

-While all of these breakdowns in the body indicate heroin use, symptoms of a heroin overdose to look for are severe shortness of breath or other signs of breathing difficulties, weak pulse, bluish tinge to nails or lips, severe drowsiness, disorientation, delirium or coma.
-For users of black tar heroin, there may be other overdose dangers related to the quantity of impurities present.
-Once any heroin overdose symptoms are apparent, timely intervention and emergency response is critical for optimal survival chances.
+For users of the black tar drug, there may be other overdose dangers related to the quantity of impurities present.
+Once any heroin overdose symptoms are apparent, timely intervention and emergency response are critical for optimal survival chances.

 Heroin users quickly develop tolerance to the effects of heroin, requiring higher and higher dosages to maintain their high.
 This physical dependence is the basis for addiction.
 Once established, withdrawal from heroin addiction is an extremely difficult process.
 Addicts will suffer from nausea, diarrhea, vomiting, sweats, shakes, drug craving, insomnia and other debilitating symptoms.
 Symptoms of heroin withdrawal usually last between 48-72 hours.

-Afterward, recovering addicts are usually prescribed detox medications and encouraged to enroll in a behavioral therapy program.
-Both in-patient and out-patient programs offer support for recovery and offer the best opportunities for full recovery from heroin drug addiction.
+After completing the detox program here, those in recovery will be encouraged to enroll in a behavioral therapy program.
+Both inpatient and outpatient programs offer support for recovery and offer the best opportunities for full recovery from heroin drug addiction.
 Success rates will vary, but for those who commit to a sober living program after detox, their chances of living a life free from addiction are significantly improved.